austral/austral.github.io/tutorial/borrowing.md

 let { first as length: Index, second as buf2: ByteBuffer } := length(buf);
 ```

-But this is horribly inconvenient!
+But this is horribly inconvenient.
 Additionally, it gives the `length` function
 too much power.
 Internally, it could deallocate `buf` and allocate a new,
 entirely different buffer to return.
 We wouldn't expect that to happen, but the
 point is to be defensive and prevent wrong programs from being written in the